christianalfoni/impact/docs/advanced/stores.md

 ## Constructing stores

-Define your store much like a component, only returning state instead of UI.
+Define your store much like a component, only returning an API to interact with state management instead of UI.

 ```ts
 function AppStore() {